Environmental movement in South Africa: Issues

 Since the early days of the environmental movement, protection of wildlife and natural landscapes has been a major area of focus, however as the environmental movement has become more justice-focused, it has shifted from advocating for fortress conversation policies to endorsing community-based conservation strategies, which have been implemented in some areas with varying degrees of efficacy.
 Historically, many key environmental issues in the country were not explicitly framed as environmental issues by social movements, but rather as issues of "service delivery," which encompass the provision of housing, water, sanitation, and electricity services by national and municipal governments.
 Some environmental groups have addressed the intersections between the environment, urban living conditions, and occupational health and safety.
-Environmental movements in the country have also increasingly focused on combatting climate climate change and making decarbonization, sustainable development, and climate justice political priorities in the country.
+Environmental movements in the country have also increasingly focused on combatting climate change and making decarbonization, sustainable development, and climate justice political priorities in the country.

 Mining

 Mining is one of the major industries in South Africa.
-The country is the world's largest producer of chrome, manganese, platinum, vanadium and vermiculite, and is the second largest producer of ilmenite, palladium, rutile and zirconium.
-It is also the world's fifth largest coal exporter.
-While Native South Africans had been mining gold and other minerals for centuries in the region, industrialized mining began in the late 19th century driven by colonial governments and companies.
+In 2023, the country was the world's largest producer of chromium, manganese, platinum, vanadium and vermiculite, and is the second largest producer of ilmenite, palladium, rutile and zirconium.
+In 2021, it was also the world's fifth largest coal producer.
+While native peoples in the region had been harvesting and trading gold and other minerals for centuries, industrialized mining began in the late 19th century driven by the governments and companies of the South African Republic and the Transvaal Colony.
 These new mines employed a primarily Black workforce, shifting the Native population from relying on subsidence agriculture for their livelihoods to becoming dependent on wage labor.
 Working conditions in mines were dangerous with exposure to environmental hazards such as rock bursts and an extremely and hot poorly ventilated conditions.
 Tuberculosis was also able to spread easily among mine workers due to the poor ventilation.
 Asbestos mining caused severe lung damage to miners and surrounding communities.
 Sulfuric acid from mines also leads to pollution of surrounding groundwater, which for many communities is an important drinking water source.